laventy/paginate-cache/README.md

         ```
           if (currentPageIndex + 2) not in cache

-              more pages should be cached
+              4 pages forward and backward will be cached (ignore if already in cache)
         ```

         ```
           if (currentPageIndex - 2) not in cache

-              more pages should be cached
+              4 pages forward and backward will be cached (ignore if already in cache)
         ```

         ```
           if (currentPageIndex + 1) not in cache

-              more pages should be cached
+              4 pages forward and backward will be cached (ignore if already in cache)
         ```
         ```
           if (currentPageIndex - 1) not in cache

-              more pages should be cached
+              4 pages forward and backward will be cached (ignore if already in cache)
         ```
         ```
           otherwise